Last Updated on May 22, 2026 by Emma Fajcz | Published: December 11, 2019

 You’ll find it all at the best food shops in Rome, each of which has its own specialties.
 To start with, don’t leave the city without packing a piece of pecorino from Antica Caciara in your suitcase.

 For something sweet, you can’t beat the cookies from Innocenti; shortbread and biscotti are sure to survive even the longest plane trip.
-And if you’re here in December, head to Rome’s Christmas markets to do some festive gift shopping.
+If you’re here in December, head to Rome’s Christmas markets to do some festive gift shopping.

 The Portuguese food scene here is thriving, and no trip is complete without picking up Lisbon’s best gourmet gifts.
 One of the easiest and most interesting options is conservas: canned seafood that reflects the city’s seafaring history.

-Other iconic products include high-quality tea from the Azores, Portuguese coffee and artisanal jams made from pumpkin, tomato, or fig. When it comes to drinks, choose a bottle of Port wine or something special from a local winery.
-And don’t forget ginjinha, a delicious sour cherry liqueur that’s perfect for the holiday season.
+Other iconic products include high-quality tea from the Azores, or Portuguese coffee and artisanal jams made from pumpkin, tomato, or fig. When it comes to drinks, choose a bottle of Port wine or something special from a local winery.
+Don’t forget ginjinha, a delicious sour cherry liqueur that’s perfect for the holiday season.

-For the ultimate gourmet surprise, give your favorite foodie something they’ll never forget: an incredible experience in one of Europe’s yummiest destinations, with a Devour Tours gift certificate!
+For the ultimate gourmet surprise, give your favorite foodie something they’ll never forget: an incredible experience in one of Europe’s yummiest destinations on a food tour with Devour!
+Book a ticket for your favorite foodie in any one of the cities we offer tours, and they’re sure to be in for an amazing time that they’ll remember forever.